What Is Morphine?

 Morphine overdose symptoms can mimic side effect symptoms like irregular heartbeat, nausea, fatigue, and shallow breathing.
-If someone using Morphine experiences these symptoms, call a treatment expert for help.
+If someone using Morphine experiences these symptoms, call a treatment provider

 Going “cold turkey,” or suddenly stopping or reducing Morphine use, can create strong withdrawal symptoms.
 The body and mind that were used to taking Morphine on a regular basis become dependent on Morphine’s chemicals.
 Morphine withdrawal has a timeline, with different symptoms and various intensities.
 These symptoms of withdrawal occur between 6 to 48 hours after a dose of Morphine:

 Symptoms of Morphine worsen worsen over 2 days, then gradually decrease.
 Symptoms should not last over a week’s time; however, symptoms can last over a week in some cases.
 Longer-lasting withdrawal symptoms, known as protracted withdrawal or Post-Acute Withdrawal Symptoms (PAWS), include: